SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 At present, FLSimulate supports simulation of the SuperNEMO demonstrator module, tracker module for commissioning and the BiPo3 detector.
-Note however that these interfaces are not complete yet.
+Note however that these interfaces are still in development.

 Please contact the Software Working Group if you have any questions or feature requests.